triberunclub/TRAppBridge/README.md

 ]
 ```

+## Example Project

+An example project demonstrating the usage of TRAppBridge is included in the Example folder.
+To run the example project:

+1. Open Example/TRAppBridgeExample.xcworkspace in Xcode.
+2. Build and run the TRAppBridgeExample scheme.

+For more details, see the Example Project README.

 ## Motivation

 Deep linking between apps can be challenging and error-prone.
 TRAppBridge aims to simplify this process, providing a type-safe, easy-to-use API for iOS developers.
 By centralizing deep linking logic and providing a consistent interface, TRAppBridge reduces the potential for errors and improves code maintainability.